Lenovo ThinkPad T490s Notebook Review: A Hard Worker

 </ img>

-Laptops with new 10nm processorsThe 10th generation Intel Core Ice Lake has not yet really gone on sale, so all the ultrabooks available on the market are pretty uniform and familiar in their fillings.
-Inside the Lenovo ThinkPad T490s, an already familiar configuration with a 14-nanometer quad-core Intel Core i5-8265U processor is installed.
-Recall that the clock frequency is 1.6 GHz (up to 3.4 GHz Turbo Boost), there is support for 8 HyperThreading streams, 6 MB SmartCache.
+Laptops with new 10nm processorsThe 10th generation Intel Core Ice Lake has not really gone on sale yet, so all ultrabooks available on the market are quite monotonous and familiar in their filling.
+Inside the Lenovo ThinkPad T490s there is a configuration already familiar to us with a 14-nanometer quad-core Intel Core i5-8265U processor.
+Let us remind you that the clock frequency is 1.6 GHz (up to 3.4 GHz Turbo Boost), there is support for 8 HyperThreading threads, 6 MB SmartCache.
 The integrated Intel UHD Graphics 620 chip with a frequency of up to 1100 MHz is responsible for the graphics.
 There are no options with discrete graphics.
-RAM - 8 GB DDR4-2400.
-Wireless interfaces: Wi-Fi 802.11 AC (2 × 2) and Bluetooth 5.0.
+RAM – 8 GB DDR4-2400.
+Wireless interfaces: Wi-Fi 802.11 AC (2&#215;2) and Bluetooth 5.0.

 </ img>